Winthorpe Bridge: History

-When being built, in July 1962, ten tree trunks were unearthed during the building of foundations, which were thought to be 500,000 years old.

-The bridge was constructed by the Danish bridge-builder Christiani & Nielsen, who also built the M2 Medway Bridge which opened in May 1963.
-Another Danish civil engineering company Bierrum built the near cooling towers, along the River Trent to the north.
+The bridge was constructed by the Danish bridge-builder Christiani & Nielsen.
+Another Danish civil engineering company Bierrum built the nearby cooling towers, along the River Trent to the north.
 The Newark bypass was built by Robert McGregor & Sons who would have laid the concrete pavement on the bridge.
 The north-bound surface had the concrete pavement laid in forty days, with three concrete-batching sites along the bypass preparing the concrete.

-The bridge was Grade II listed (1323680) on 29 May 1998.
+The bridge was Grade II* listed on 29 May 1998.